 4. Get More Social

-In 2017, businesses and customers are always connected thanks to mobile devices and social media.
+Businesses and customers are always connected thanks to mobile devices and social media.
 It only makes sense to get more personal with consumers and allow them get to know the face of the business.
 Use social media to show customers a behind-the-scenes peek at the company, engage in online conversations, dabble in live video broadcasts, and get creative in showing off the brand’s persona or even the business owner’s personality.
 Be sure to remain authentic, human, and true to the brand values.

 5. Give Back to the Local Community